amirkeren/bluemix-workshop/README.md

 We will now add the action that will transform the incoming message so that the output will be formatted as the Cloudant document to be created

-1. Create yet another new action, same as before, provide it with a name and replace the main function with the one below -
+1. Click on one of the actions on the left under "My Actions" and create yet another new action, same as before, provide it with a name and replace the main function with the one below -

 ```
 function main(params) {